nhatanh-zen8/presentation/generics/generics.md

 - Type system can be more than just a safety nest: many approaches to domain-driven development benefit from expressive type system as a *domain modeling tool*
-- Most dynamically typed languages in common use eventually supports static type to an extent: either using optional type hints/type specs like Elixir and Python, or creating a full-blown backward-compatible statically typed language for an already existing dynamic language, like the case of Typescript and Javascript.
+- Most dynamically typed languages in common use eventually supports static type to an extent: either using optional type specs/type hints like Elixir and Python, or creating a full-blown backward-compatible statically typed language for an already existing dynamic language, like the case of Typescript and Javascript.
 As developers and software engineers at zen8labs, we've experienced first-hand this transition with Python and Javascript/Typescript and can testify for the ergonomics and productivity improvement.